MichiganTech/LaTeX_MSPhDTemplate/README.md

   5. Ability to make a timestamp-based snapshot of the entire folder via the command ```make snapshot```.

+Neither this template nor its author, however, will typeset your report, thesis or dissertation for you.
+You are responsible for it.

 What all does one need to get started?
 -------------------